Plant protection plant health care IFOAM Organics Europe

 Plant protection tools and strategies working with biodiversity

 Plant health is essential for the production of crops and for the products we harvest.
 The health of our crops can be threatened by pests, diseases and weeds, and by factors such as drought or floods.
-Organic farmers achieve good yields and provide high-quality products while being gentle on the environment, without using synthetic chemical pesticides.
+Organic farmers achieve good yields and provide high-quality products while being gentle on the environment, without using synthetic chemical pesticides, and no herbicides at all.
 Instead, they rely on other strategies and tools.
-Organic farming’s approach to plant protection is mainly based on the ecosystem services provided by well-maintained and functional biodiversity, as well as on preventive measures.
-Organic farming aims to be as little dependent as possible on buying external inputs such as pesticides.
-As a last resort, organic farmers can use natural substances for plant protection.
-Since the use of synthetic pesticides and of any herbicides is prohibited, organic agriculture prevents the introduction of new and alien substances into ecosystems and leaves more space for nature on farms.
 This is an active contribution to preserving insects, birds, and wildlife in farming landscapes.

 staff thumbnail placeholder